BenjaminPritchard/webhook2NATs/README.md

 # webhook2NATs

-This is a little server utility that publishes data received via HTTP POSTS as a NATs message.
+This is a little server utility that publishes data received via HTTP POSTs as a [NATS](https://nats.io/) message.

-This could, for example, be useful if you are dealing with an API that does HTTP posts to alert you of something, but you can't get the HTTP Posts on your local development machine.
+This could, for example, be useful if you are dealing with an API that does HTTP POSTs to alert you of something, but you can't get the HTTP Posts on your local development machine.

 ## Server